balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

     - intel-nuc
 ```

-- `type` - Required field.
+* `type` - Required field.
 In most cases this would be `sw.application`, unless you are implementing a block, in which case you need to use `sw.block`.
-For reference, check \[balena.yml file for a block]\[create-your-block].
+For reference, check [balena.yml file for a block](../develop/blocks.md#creating-your-own-block).
-- `name` - A user-friendly name of your fleet.
+* `name` - A user-friendly name of your fleet.
-- `description`: A description of what the fleet does.
-This is what is displayed if the fleet is published on \[balenaHub]\[balenahub].
+* `description`: A description of what the fleet does.
+This is what is displayed if the fleet is published on [balenaHub](https://hub.balena.io/).
-- `assets`
+* `assets`
-  - `<asset-slug>`: Supported values are `repository` and `logo`.
+  * `<asset-slug>`: Supported values are `repository` and `logo`.
 The size of logo needs to be size 512 x 512 px
-    - `type`: A fixed value that should be set to 'blob.asset'
+    * `type`: A fixed value that should be set to 'blob.asset'
-    - `data`:
+    * `data`:
-      - `url` - The URL of the asset that is being uploaded.
+      * `url` - The URL of the asset that is being uploaded.
-- `data`
+* `data`
-  - `applicationEnvironmentVariables` - \[Variables]\[variables] allow you to provide runtime configuration without having to modify your source code.
+  * `applicationEnvironmentVariables` - [Variables](../manage/variables.md) allow you to provide runtime configuration without having to modify your source code.
-  - `applicationConfigVariables` - \[Configuration variables]\[configuration] allow you to provide runtime configuration to the host OS and supervisor.
+  * `applicationConfigVariables` - [Configuration variables](../manage/configuration.md) allow you to provide runtime configuration to the host OS and supervisor.
 These variables all begin with `BALENA_` or `RESIN_`.
-  - `defaultDeviceType` - The device type that will be pre-selected in the "Create fleet" modal.
+  * `defaultDeviceType` - The device type that will be pre-selected in the "Create fleet" modal.
 It defaults to Raspberry Pi 4 if not provided.
-You can find a list of [device types](../../../reference/hardware/devices/) here.
+You can find a list of [device types](../../reference/hardware/devices.md) here.
-  - `supportedDeviceType` - The device types that the fleet supports.
-You can find a list of [device types](../../../reference/hardware/devices/) here.
+  * `supportedDeviceType` - The device types that the fleet supports.
+You can find a list of [device types](../../reference/hardware/devices.md) here.
-- `version` - A user-defined [semver version](https://semver.org/) for the release that is shown in the Version column of the Releases page of the balenaCloud web dashboard, and which may also be queried through the balena API `release.semver` field.
+* `version` - A user-defined [semver version](https://semver.org/) for the release that is shown in the Version column of the Releases page of the balenaCloud web dashboard, and which may also be queried through the balena API `release.semver` field.
 If multiple deployments are made with the same version value, the balena API automatically increases the revision number in the format "1.2.3+rev1", "1.2.3+rev2", "1.2.3+rev3" and so on.
 Using version values that are **not** [semver compliant](https://semver.org/) is deprecated and may cause deployments to fail in the future.
 Currently, a deployment may succeed with such a non-compliant version value as long as the value is unique across all releases in the fleet, however the web dashboard will display version `0.0.0`.

-\[balenahub]:https://hub.balena.io \[configuration]:/learn/manage/configuration \[variables]:/learn/manage/variables \[create-your-block]:/learn/develop/blocks/#creating-your-own-block